TigerPeng2/PPEScraper/README.md

 pip install -r requirements.txt

 In order to install the required modules.
+It is advised that you do this in a virtual environment, to avoid existing installations of xsml or other modules.

 Additionally, you will have to install the selenium driver of your respective browser here: